 Factors which affect the Transformer Oil BDV Value

-The main factors affecting the breakdown voltage of insulating oil are follows.
+The main factors affecting the breakdown voltage of insulating oil are as follows.

 - Aging by-products such as acids also deliver charge carriers through dissociation.
-Additionally they are surface-active, decreasing the surface tension.
-Thus they support bubble evolution following into a decreased dielectric strength.
+Additionally, they are surface-active, decreasing the surface tension.
+Thus, they support bubble evolution following a decreased dielectric strength.

-- Pressure influences bubble evolution too.
-With increasing pressure the breakdown voltage increases.
-For pressures below the atmospheric pressure the breakdown voltage should decreases.
+- Pressure influences bubble evolution, too.
+With increasing pressure, the breakdown voltage increases.
+For pressures below the atmospheric pressure, the breakdown voltage should decrease.

 - Dry particles of cellulose fibers decrease the breakdown voltage since they support bubble generation.